hominoids/SBC_Case_Builder/README.md

   git submodule update

 ```
 NOTE: SBC Model Framework is regularly updated whenever new devices are added, corrections are made or bugs are fixed.
-IT is a good practice to regularly update the SBC Model Framework submodule to make new devices available in SBC Case Builder and avoid issues.
+It is a good practice to regularly update the SBC Model Framework submodule so new devices are available in SBC Case Builder and avoid issues.
+This is especially true anytime SBC Case Builder is updated.

 ## SBC Case Builder Features: